 Diabetes

-Diabetes nearly doubles your risk of stroke and other cardiovascular diseases.
 Having too much sugar in your blood damages the blood vessels and increasing the risk of them becoming blocked.
 Making lifestyle changes and managing your diabetes can reduce these risks.

 Smoking

-Smoking can increase the risk of stroke.
+Smoking can increase the risk of stroke as chemical from smoking can causes changes within your body.

-- reducing the oxygen in the blood
+- Reducing the oxygen in the blood

-- increasing blood pressure
+- Increasing blood pressure

-- can trigger atrial fibrillation (irregular heartbeat)
+- Can trigger atrial fibrillation (irregular heartbeat)

-- making the blood more likely to clot
+- Making the blood more likely to clot.

 Exercise